- Status: Critically endangered

 These long-necked animals can reach up to 6 feet tall and can grow to be 14 feet long.
 They are most closely related with the dromedary, Arabian camel and Siberian camel.

-Bactrian camels are pale yellow in color with a dark brown band running along their back, a wooly coast and two other bands on either side of their body which meet at the base of the camel’s hump.
+Bactrian camels are pale yellow in color with a dark brown band running along their back, a wooly coast, and two other bands on either side of their body which meets at the base of the camel’s hump.

 They eat around 12 pounds of food every day and drink great amounts of water, as bactrian camels as wild species can go without water for up to 10 days.